You are here

 Vicki Lowe

-Vicki Lowe (Vice-Chair)
+Vicki Lowe (Chair)

 Vicki Lowe is the Executive Director of the American Indian Health Commission for Washington State (AIHC) since July 2015.
 She is a descendant of the Jamestown S’Klallam and Bella Coola First Nations.
 She has also worked in the Health Department of the Jamestown S’Klallam Tribe since December of 1996.